-If your mantis is not that tiny anymore, you can also try the Drosophila hydei, this is a bigger fruit fly version.
+If your mantis is not that tiny anymore, you can also try the Drosophila hydei, which is a bigger fruit fly version.

 If the mantis is big enough, you can offer him or her cockroaches, moths, grasshoppers, and mealworms.

-They will deny any food if they are planning to molt soon, and they don’t eat during they molt.
+They will deny any food if they plan to molt soon, and they don’t eat during their molt.
 If they deny the prey, remove it from the tank you are keeping the praying mantis.